gcatanese/TargetsCleaner/README.md

 # TargetsCleaner

 Removes Maven/SBT 'target' folders starting from a given path.
-It runs by default in PREVIEW mode to list the folders which are going to be deleted.
+It runs by default in PREVIEW mode to ONLY list the folders which are going to be deleted.

 ## Run